skybrush-io/faq/wiki/Overview.md

 ## Skybrush drone light shows are magic!
 Can you give me a birds-eye overview of how a drone show works?

 During the show, each drone flies its own unique flight plan (trajectory).
-The drones are not being controlled in real time via a radio link to the Control Station.
+The drones are not being controlled in real time via a radio link to the Ground Control Station (GCS).
 Nor are they communicating between each other.
 However triple-redundant command and control links allow the operator to take immediate control of any or all drones.

 Because they are flying pre-programmed trajectories and not dependant on a radio link, problems with radio interference, bandwidth saturation or range are eliminated.